jrbayliss/mars-robot/README.md

 # Mars Robot
-LME - Engineering Coding Challenge
+Engineering Coding Challenge

-Normally I'd work outside, Functional tests, application layer then service layer.
+Normally I'd work outside in; functional tests, application layer then service layer.

 TDD is about code quality, with 2-3 hours dev time I'll concentrate on the service first.